biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

 ### External Applications and Services

--   [How can I use QBlast to do Blast analysis](BioJava:CookBook:Services:Qblast "wikilink")?
+-   [How can I use QBlast to do my alignments remotely](BioJava:CookBook:Services:Qblast "wikilink")?

 ### Genetic Algorithms